Login

 Role of Funding Source

-Funding for this study was provided by the National Institue on Alochol Abuse and Alcoholism (R01AA02024801A1; PI McDonell); the NIAAA had no further role in study design; in the collection, analysis and interpretation of data; in the writing of the report; or in the decision to submit the paper for publication.
+Funding for this study was provided by the National Institue on Alcohol Abuse and Alcoholism (R01AA02024801A1; PI McDonell).
+The NIAAA had no further role in study design, data collection, analysis, or interpretation, or in the writing and submission of this paper.

 Footnotes